 You need to be able to measure those accomplishments—both your progress towards meeting your standards and your fulfillment of them.
 This is done with CX metrics.

-Assessing how well a program or idea is working by using a survey or customer feedback allows you to adjust as needed and then reassess again to see if those changes were helpful.
+Assessing how well a program or idea is working by using survey software or customer feedback allows you to adjust as needed and then reassess again to see if those changes were helpful.
 Both standards and metrics are helpful but are more useful when they work better together.
 They give you both goals and support with a way to measure if those things are working.

 In Which Scenarios Are Customer Satisfaction Metrics Used?